 I provided encouragement for the litigation to proceed without the delay which would have otherwise put Shell at an advantage.

 An article published by The Observer on 18 August 2018, provides an example of a Judge stepping aside to avoid any perceived conflict of interest, as Professor Laddie should have done.

 Chapter 7 was updated on 31st October 2018.
 By this date, Geoffrey Cox had become UK Attorney General Rt Hon Geoffrey Cox QC MP.
-After a spectacular turn as the warm-up act for Prime Minister Teresa May at the October 2018 Conservative Conference, he is now tipped to become the next PM.
+After a spectacular turn as the warm-up act for Prime Minister Teresa May at the October 2018 Conservative Conference.

 BBC News 3 Oct 2018:

 Geoffrey Cox wows Tories with warm-up act for PM